Rayleigh-Gauss-Newton optimization with enhanced sampling for variational Monte Carlo: Optimization approaches

 in the real and complex cases, respectively, where $\bm{H} = \bm{H}(\bm{\theta}^{\ast})$ and $\bm{J} = \bm{J}(\bm{\theta}^{\ast})$. \end{proposition} \begin{proof} See Appendix \ref{sec:proofs}. \end{proof}

-Proposition \ref{prop:rate} ensures fast asymptotic convergence of VMC energies whenever $\bm{J}$ is small and the preconditioning matrices lie close to $\bm{H}$.
-In particular, if the RGN method is applied with penalization parameters $\epsilon = \epsilon^i$ tending to infinity and wavefunctions $\psi_{\bm{\theta}^i}$ approaching an eigenstate of $\mathcal{H}$, Proposition \ref{prop:rate} ensures the superlinear convergence
+The convergence rate in Proposition \ref{prop:rate} depends on a matrix $\bm{J}$ which vanishes at the ground state.
+Therefore, If the RGN method is applied with penalization parameters $\epsilon = \epsilon^i$ tending to infinity and wavefunctions $\psi_{\bm{\theta}^i}$ approaching the ground state, the rate of convergence is \emph{superlinear}, i.e.,

-In practice, our parametric class does not usually contain the \emph{exact} ground state for $\mathcal{H}$, but if $\epsilon$ is large and the parametric optimizer is close to the exact ground state, then Proposition \ref{prop:rate} still quantifies a fast linear convergence rate for RGN.
+In practice, our parametric class does not usually contain the \emph{exact} ground state for $\mathcal{H}$, but if $\epsilon$ is large and the energy minimizer is close to the ground state, then Proposition \ref{prop:rate} still quantifies a fast linear convergence rate for RGN.
 In the numerical experiments presented in Section \ref{sec:results}, we achieve such a fast convergence rate by gradually moving the parameter $\epsilon$ closer to zero as we make progress in optimizing the wavefunction.